 Extensions are great browser enhancers.
 Ad Blocking extensions are the best tools for the browser if you wish to browse the web without any load of scripts and ad codes.
 Chrome takes around 10-15 secs to load a complete site without adblockers while an adblocker can bring down the load time to a couple of seconds.
 The scripts, trackers, and other ad codes also consume considerable memory and CPU as they trigger multiple micro engines in the browser.

-You can find a number of ad-block extensions just visit Chrome Web Store to Add Adblocker on Chrome Browser.
+You can find a number of ad-block extensions just by visiting Chrome Web Store to Add Adblocker on Chrome Browser.

 So, if Google Chrome is not working on Windows 11 or slowing down, then try these troubleshooting methods to fix the issues.

-If you've any thoughts on Google Chrome is Slow on Windows 11: How to Fix, then feel free to drop in below comment box.
+If you've any thoughts on How to Fix Google Chrome Running Slow on Windows 11?, then feel free to drop in below comment box.
 Also, please subscribe to our DigitBin YouTube channel for videos tutorials.
 Cheers!